 Disclosure: This post may contain affiliate links.
 Please read my privacy policy.

-These Easy Whole30 Mashed Potatoes are creamy and delicious dairy-free mashed potatoes made with coconut cream and almond milk.
+These Whole30 mashed potatoes are creamy and delicious mashed potatoes made with coconut cream and almond milk.
 They are naturally Paleo, Gluten-free, Grain-free, Dairy-free, Vegan and Whole30 compliant.

 Whole30 Mashed Potatoes | Perchance to Cook, www.perchancetocook.com

 They are creamy and dreamy and my go-to way of making dairy-free mashed potatoes.
-If you are looking for a higher protein, dairy option, try my cottage cheese mashed potatoes!
+If you are looking for a higher protein, dairy option, try my cottage cheese mashed potatoes or greek yogurt mashed potatoes.
+Keep reading to see a video on how to make this recipe.

 • It’s made with less than 10 ingredients.